MoonLighTingPY/builderbase_macro/README.md

-# 💥 Clash of Clans: Builder Base Resources Farming Script
+# 💥 Clash of Clans: Builder Base Resources Farming Bot

 > Fully automated resource farming using **Night Witches** in Builder Base
 > ⚠️ *Works only with English UI and Night Witches in the army camp. *